11 Tips for Enjoying a Traditional Vietnamese Meal

 Finishing a meal too early shows that you are not enthusiastic about the meal and are not friendly with people around.

-So don’t stop eating early, but don’t leave the table too quickly when everyone is eating, drinking, and talking.
+So, don’t stop eating early and leave the table too quickly when everyone is eating, drinking, and talking.

-If you’re having a party in Vietnam, wait until the last dish comes out before you leave the table.
+If you attend a party in Vietnam, wait until the last dish is served before you leave the table.

 If joining the meal with a Vietnamese family, it is best to stay with the host until lunch or dinner is over.